sjtu-sail/Richman/README.md

 # Richman

-Self-design Richman with memes in sail
+Self-design Richman with memes in SAIL.

+Remember the hapiness forever.